syncfusion-content/windowsforms-docs/WindowsForms/GridRecordNavigationControl/Built-in-Navigation-Support-for-RecordNavigationControl-in-GridGroupingControl.md

 ---
 layout: post
-title: Built-in-Navigation-Support-for-RecordNavigationControl-in-GridGroupingControl | Windows Forms | Syncfusion
+title: Built in Navigation Support for RecordNavigationControl in GridGroupingControll in Windows Forms GridRecordNavigationControl control | Syncfusion
-description: built-in navigation support for recordnavigationcontrol in gridgroupingcontrol
+description: Learn about Built in Navigation Support for RecordNavigationControl in GridGroupingControll support in Syncfusion Windows Forms GridRecordNavigationControl control and more details.
 platform: windowsforms
 control: GridRecordNavigation
 documentation: ug
 ---

-# Built-in Navigation Support for RecordNavigationControl in GridGroupingControl
+# Built in Navigation Support for RecordNavigationControl in GridGroupingControll in Windows Forms GridRecordNavigationControl

 The GridGrouping control provides four types of built-in navigation support to navigate between the first, last, previous, and next records.